 (e) All documents and/or proposals shall be submitted to the secretary of the IWG in a suitable electronic format, preferably in line with the UNECE guidelines in advance of the meetings.

 (f) All documents shall be distributed in digital format.
-The documents will be posted on a the dedicated space on the UNECE wiki, available here:
+The documents will be posted on a dedicated space on the UNECE wiki, available here:

 [to be filled]